State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Background and Related Work

-Due to their unsupervised nature, autoencoders have also emerged as a key architecture for implementing the perception module in reinforcement learning for robotic tasks.
-Breyer et al. \cite{Breyer2018FlexibleRG} presented an autoencoder-based approach to map a masked input image of an object of interest to a low-dimensional vector, and defined an efficient and dense reward function with a prioritized \gls{RL} sampling scheme to curate difficult cases during training.
+Breyer et al. \cite{Breyer2018FlexibleRG} presented an autoencoder-based approach to map a masked input image of an object of interest to a low-dimensional vector and defined an efficient and dense reward function with a prioritized \gls{RL} sampling scheme to curate difficult cases during training.
 This approach achieved high success rates in tasks involving picking and lifting objects.
 In the work by Nair et al. \cite{nair19ccrig}, a \gls{CC-VAE} network was trained while taking both an input condition, the goal image observation, and the image of the current state observation into account.
-The reward signal for the RL agent was then directly defined within this latent space.
+The reward signal for the \gls{RL} agent was then directly defined within this latent space.
 This formulation allowed users to specify the goal condition (image) during testing, enabling the robotic system to push an object to the desired position.
 Similarly, Zhan et al. \cite{zhan2022learning} utilized learned latent vectors extracted from an autoencoder trained in a contrastive manner.
-They combined several data augmentation techniques and demonstration paradigms and then optimized a policy in just 30 minutes to control a manipulator capable of performing diverse tasks, including pulling large objects, and opening drawers.
+They combined several data augmentation techniques and demonstration paradigms and then optimized a policy in just 30 minutes to control a manipulator capable of performing diverse tasks, e.g., pulling large objects and opening drawers.

+Unlike the earlier works above, we are showing an empirical evaluation of how various state representations with distinct abstraction levels incentivize the agent learning process and mainly focus on analyzing which representations can attain higher robustness for zero-shot sim2real transfer.